 ExpressVPN doesn’t have much to offer when it comes to features, besides the standard VPN features such as a kill switch or alleged stealth servers.
 The MediaStreamer is just SmartDNS under another name - nothing that other top VPNs such as NordVPN don’t have.

 And even though the speeds are fast for the most part, they’re not incredibly consistent, so it’ll always be a hit or miss with whichever protocol you choose.

 And all that for some of the highest prices on the VPN market.
 Whether it’s 10 or 8 dollars a month, you won’t be getting nearly as good a service as that of NordVPN or Surfshark.
 Mind you, these providers offer much more for a half-price when compared to ExpressVPN.

 More on VPN providers from Cybernews:

 Is ExpressVPN good for gaming?

-Yes.
-If you chose a closer location, ExpressVPN’s ping times are acceptable for gaming.
+Yes, ExpressVPN is suitable for gaming if you chose a closer location.
 If you connect to further locations, this will add more latency, introducing lag to your gaming sessions.

 Does ExpressVPN slow down Internet speed?